stolostron/rhacm-docs/compliance/iam_policy_ctrl.md

 - The IAM policy controller runs on the managed cluster or hub cluster, and checks for compliance against the IAM policy that you define.

+**Policy enforcement**

+IAM policy controller can inform the user about a policy violation.
+Set the `remediationAction` parameter to `inform`.
+View an example of an IAM policy in the following section.

 ## IAM policy
 {: #iam-policy}